 - Employees should record all absences (home leave as vacation) using Kronos where they can also view their current balances.

-- Employee guide to using Kronos
+- Employee and supervisor guides to using Kronos